tranchant/TS/_sources/introduction.md

+# About this training

-# MANIPULATION OF NGS DATA FOR GENOMIC AND POPULATION GENETICS ANALYSES
+MANIPULATION OF NGS DATA FOR GENOMIC AND POPULATION GENETICS ANALYSES

 ```{figure} https://www.transmittingscience.com/wp-content/uploads/2019/09/Manipulation-of-NGS-Data-for-Genomic-and-Population-Genetics-Analyses-300x300.jpg
 ---